240 Rosie the Riveter

 The charming Sweater is knit in two colors in alternating garter and stockinette stitches.
 It has set-in sleeves and a round neck; and to keep your hair out of the machinery, a simple Snood to crochet completes the package.

-Suggested fabrics: For Shirt, choose medium-weight cotton, rayon, silk, or blends.
+Suggested fabrics: For the Shirt, choose medium-weight cotton, rayon, silk, or blends.
 For Slacks and Overalls, choose medium to heavyweight cotton, wool, blends, corduroy, denim, velvet, or velveteen.

 Yardage chart (.pdf)